robincoenen/data-structures/final_assignements_1-3/readme.md

 and just realized it at the beginning of december.\
 In order to create a line graph out of the recorded data it was  queried out of the sql database.
 This query was then inserted into as data (temperature and time) into an d.3 linegraph.
+As it is a lot of data which is fetched from sql and then transformed via d3 into an visual representation as a svg, it takes a moment until the svg loads.
+THere might be a more effective way, in terms of speed, to achieve this.